neuralmagic/deepsparse/README.md

 To look up arguments run: `deepsparse.server --help`.

 **⭐ Multiple Models ⭐**
 To serve multiple models in your deployment you can easily build a `config.yaml`.
-In the example below, we are defining two BERT models in our configuration for the question answering task:
+In the example below, we define two BERT models in our configuration for the question answering task:

     models:
     - task: question_answering